Blog: Top Video Surveillance Development Companies to Watch in 2025

 Annual ops + retraining $30–80k/yr Continuous Drift detection, model refresh, ongoing compliance

-Our quotes typically come in below legacy SI vendors for the same scope because we use Agent Engineering to compress the development phases — not because we cut corners on validation, security, or compliance.
-If a vendor is quoting an enterprise VMS at $80k or $1M+, ask which line items are missing or padded.
+Our quotes usually land below legacy system-integrator prices for the same scope because we use Agent Engineering to compress the development phases — not because we cut corners on validation, security, or compliance.
+If a vendor quotes an enterprise VMS at $80k or at $1M+, ask which line items are missing or padded.

 1. Are you a buyer or a builder?
-If you operate a property, a chain, or a campus and just need cameras working → off-the-shelf VMS.
-If you’re shipping a product to other buyers (OEM, integrator, SaaS) → custom development.
+Operate a property, chain, or campus and just need cameras working?
+Off-the-shelf VMS.
+Shipping a product to other buyers as an OEM, integrator, or SaaS?
+Custom development.

 2. How specific is your anomaly definition?
-Generic intrusion / loitering / motion → off-the-shelf wins on TCO.
-Industry-specific (medical-procedure compliance, courtroom protocols, retail micro-frauds, factory line) → custom wins on accuracy.
+Generic intrusion, loitering, or motion?
+Off-the-shelf wins on cost.
+Industry-specific — medical-procedure compliance, courtroom protocols, retail micro-fraud, factory-line defects?
+Custom wins on accuracy.

 3. What does your camera fleet look like?
-All new, single-vendor → vendor platforms are easy.
-Mixed legacy + new + non-ONVIF → you’ll fight platforms; Milestone or a custom integration layer wins.
+All new, single-vendor?
+Vendor platforms are easy.
+Mixed legacy, new, and non-ONVIF gear?
+You’ll fight the platforms — Milestone or a custom integration layer wins.

-4. Do you have NDAA / GDPR / EU AI Act exposure?
-If any answer is yes, drop Hikvision/Dahua now and budget 10–20% of project cost for compliance artefacts.
-Custom dev gives you the audit trail; off-the-shelf gives you a vendor cert.
+4. Do you have NDAA, GDPR, or EU AI Act exposure?
+If any answer is yes, drop Hikvision and Dahua now and budget 10–20% of project cost for compliance artefacts.
+Custom development gives you the audit trail; off-the-shelf gives you a vendor certificate.

 5. What’s your scale and time horizon?
-Under 100 cameras for < 5 years → off-the-shelf almost always wins.
-Over 200 cameras for > 5 years, or a product roadmap with new features yearly → custom pays back inside year 3.
+Under 100 cameras for under five years?
+Off-the-shelf almost always wins.
+Over 200 cameras for more than five years, or a roadmap with new features every year?
+Custom pays back inside year three.

 Five pitfalls that wreck surveillance procurement

 1. Vendor lock-in via proprietary cameras.
-Verkada and Rhombus are excellent until you need a non-Verkada/non-Rhombus camera.
-Demand ONVIF Profile G (streaming + metadata) and test three third-party brands before signing.
+Verkada and Rhombus are excellent until you need a camera they don’t make.
+Demand ONVIF conformance (Profile S for streaming, Profile M for analytics metadata) and test three third-party brands before signing.

 2. “AI features” that are old motion detection in a new wrapper.
-Demand confidence scores, audit trails, and a demo on YOUR scenes.
+Ask for confidence scores, audit trails, and a demo on your own scenes.
 Many platforms still ship rule-based motion as “AI anomaly detection” with 8–12% false-alarm rates.

 3. Missing GDPR posture until audit time.
-Get the vendor’s DPA, retention policy, data-residency map, and consent flow up-front.
-Bolting compliance on afterwards is 3× the cost of building it in.
+Get the vendor’s data-processing agreement, retention policy, data-residency map, and consent flow up front.
+Bolting compliance on afterwards costs about 3× building it in.

 4. Fake NDAA compliance.
-Marketing claims aren’t enough.
-Ask for U.S./Canada/EU HQ proof, supply-chain attestation, and CISA-aligned audit.
-White-label OEMs are the highest-risk slot.
+A marketing claim is not proof.
+Ask for U.S./Canada/EU HQ evidence, supply-chain attestation, and a CISA-aligned audit.
+White-label OEMs are the highest-risk slot for hidden covered components.

-5. TCO blindness.
-Per-camera license is the easy line; the surprise costs are storage (assume 90 days × 2–4 Mbps per camera = 50–100 TB/yr per 50 cameras), bandwidth, integrator labor, and major-version upgrades.
-Build a 5-year TCO model before you sign.
+5. Total-cost blindness.
+Per-camera license is the easy line.
+The surprises are storage (50 cameras at 2–4 Mbps over a 90-day retention window need roughly 100–200 TB, before H.265 or motion-only savings), bandwidth, integrator labor, and major-version upgrades.
+Build a five-year model before you sign.

 12-week plan.
-We built a custom VMS layer with edge gateway pre-filtering on motion + embedding features, a weakly supervised MIL detection head trained on roughly 800 internal incident clips, and a tracklet-level post-processor — all on customer-owned hardware with on-prem storage.
-Fora Soft owned the streaming, the analytics, and the mobile/web clients; the customer owned the IP.
+We built a custom VMS layer with edge-gateway pre-filtering on motion plus embedding features, a weakly supervised detection head trained on roughly 800 internal incident clips, and a tracklet-level post-processor — all on customer-owned hardware with on-prem storage.
+Fora Soft owned the streaming, analytics, and mobile/web clients; the customer owned the IP.

 Outcome.
-Alert latency dropped from ~1.4 s (cloud-only baseline) to ~70 ms end-to-end; false-alarm rate fell from ~6% to ~1.2% after temporal smoothing; missed-incident rate stayed under 4% on a held-out site.
-The same architecture now powers V.A.L.T. deployments in police interrogation rooms and medical-training centers.
+Alert latency dropped from ~1.4 s (cloud-only baseline) to ~70 ms end to end; the false-alarm rate fell from ~6% to ~1.2% after temporal smoothing; missed incidents stayed under 4% on a held-out site.
+The same architecture now powers VALT across 770+ U.S. organizations and 50,000+ users in police interrogation rooms and medical-training centers.
 Want a similar assessment?

 KPIs to measure once the system is live

 Quality KPIs.
-True-positive rate > 95% on a 30-day held-out set; false-alarm rate < 1.5% during peak hours; cross-site accuracy drop < 10% between training and deployment cameras.
+True-positive rate above 95% on a 30-day held-out set; false-alarm rate under 1.5% during peak hours; cross-site accuracy drop under 10% between training and deployment cameras.

 Business KPIs.
-Operator response time < 60 s on a true-positive alert; time-to-add a new anomaly class < 2 weeks; integration burden < 5% of total operations time.
+Operator response time under 60 s on a true-positive alert; time to add a new anomaly class under 2 weeks; integration burden under 5% of total operations time.

 When you should NOT build a custom VMS

-Custom is overkill if you’re a single-site operator with < 100 cameras, generic anomalies, no compliance pressure, and no product roadmap.
-Buy Verkada or Eagle Eye, install in three weeks, and be done.
-The math doesn’t work below ~100 cameras unless you have specialized requirements.
+Custom is overkill if you’re a single-site operator with under 100 cameras, generic anomalies, no compliance pressure, and no product roadmap.
+Buy Verkada or Eagle Eye, install in three weeks, and move on.
+The math rarely works below ~100 cameras unless you have specialized requirements.

 A common middle path is to run an off-the-shelf platform first, then layer custom analytics on top of its event API once you know exactly which gaps matter.
-We do a lot of that work and it’s usually 30–50% cheaper than a from-scratch VMS build.
+We do a lot of that work, and it’s usually 30–50% cheaper than a from-scratch VMS.
+If your priority is a mobile-first surveillance product, our teams also publish a deeper look at Android video-surveillance AI trends and the broader video-surveillance development we take on.

 FAQ